 - Coordinating resources and optimizing their allocation to the different RF functions in the SMRF system is a crucial aspect and thus requires special attention.
 This aspect was addressed in 2015 by the OB study RM4MRF (Resource Management for Multi-function RF Systems).

-- Another activity in this area is the PADR project on “Combined radar, communications, and electronic warfare functions based on European Active Electronically Scanned Arrays for military applications”, which has a duration of 30 months and which will probably start in 2020, paving the way for further activities in this area in the frame of the EDF.
+- Another activity in this area is the PADR project CROWN on “Combined radar, communications, and electronic warfare functions based on European Active Electronically Scanned Arrays for military applications”, which has a duration of 30 months, and which will start in July 2021, paving the way for further activities in this area in the frame of the EDF.

 - Signal processing for Radar and EW was the core of the Cat.
 B project SPREWS (2009–2012) and Radiofrequency spectrum allocation the main objective of the Cat.
 B project FARADAYS (2010–2013).

-- The burst in UAV activity is tangible, achieving half of their value from payloads.
-RFST developments will come through enablers of the SWAP-C reduction of sensor payloads for the Intelligence, Surveillance, Target Acquisition, & Reconnaissance (ISTAR) capability.
-In that field, multifunction sensing and Active Electronically Scanned Array (AESA) antennas are critical.
-The possibility to develop conformal AESA has been analysed in the OB study UCAR (2014).
-One of the main trends is the progressive integration of COTS from the civil market into military systems.
-This approach is aimed at decreasing costs, but introduces obsolescence and security challenges.
-Other trends like advanced signal processing with compressive sensing analysed in the OB study RICS (2013).
+- The increasing number of activities in the field of RPAS is tangible, achieving half of their value from payloads.
+RF system developments will be directed towards SWAP-C reduction of sensor payloads for Intelligence, Surveillance, Target Acquisition, & Reconnaissance (ISTAR) applications.
+In this field, multifunction sensing and Active Electronically Scanned Array (AESA) antennas are critical.
+The possibility to develop conformal AESAs has been analyzed in the OB study UCAR (2014).
+One of the main trends is the progressive integration of COTS products from the civil market into military systems.
+This approach is aimed at decreasing costs but introduces obsolescence and security challenges.
+Other trends like advanced signal processing with compressive sensing were analyzed in the OB study RICS (2013).

-- During the last years new technologies forNon.Cooperative Target Recognition (NCTR) with active radar have been of high interest in the CapTech.
+- During the last years new technologies for Non-Cooperative Target Recognition (NCTR) with radar have been of high interest in the CapTech.
 The Cat.
 B projects SPERI (2013–2016) and ACACIA (2014–2017) have been tackling this important topic from different perspectives.
 This field will be further addressed with the Cat.
-B project MANTRA starting in 2019 and exploring the benefits of machine learning applied to NCTR with radar.
+B project MANTRA (2020-2024), exploring the benefits of machine learning applied to NCTR with radar.

 - Another topic which has been included in the recent years into the portfolio of CapTech Radar is Cognitive Radar.
 The basics of this technology have been addressed already in 2011 in the frame of the OB study ASAR.
 The efforts in this field continued with addressing knowledge-based approaches in the OB study KBARET in 2016.
 Finally, in 2019, the Cat.
 B project COGITO has started, and it will explore with experimental trials the application of NCTR using cognitive approaches.